Ernesto-PS/Java-Client-Server-App-with-MySQL-and-JDBC/README.md

 **How to Run**

-1. To run this project, execute the following SQL scripts in MySQL Workbench or command line:
+1. To run this project, execute and run the following SQL scripts in MySQL Workbench or command line:

-   * bikedb.sql - Creates and populates the bikedb database.
+   * bikedb.sql - Creates and populates the bike database.
    * project3dbscript.sql – Creates and populates the project3 database.
    * project3operationslog.sql – Sets up the operationslog database for tracking user transactions.
    * clientCreationScriptProject3.sql – Creates client users (client1, client2, project3app, theaccountant).